t2-project/documentation/source/measurements/gmt.rst

             - +4.4 J (+5,1 %)
             - +8.5 J (+9,9 %)

-8. Warm-up of application
+7. Warm-up of application
 -------------------------

-Applications with a runtime and JIT compilations optimizes themselves during runtime.
+Applications with a runtime environment and a JIT compiler optimize themselves during runtime.
 This is the case with the HotSpot JVM used by the T2-Project services.
-Therefore, for accuracy, it is necessary to *warm-up* the application and make the actual measurement when the application is *warm*.
+Therefore, in performance benchmarking, it is common practice ignore the first measurements during *warm-up* and only consider the measurement results when the application is considered to be *warm*.

-**Understanding the differences:**
+The question arises as to how this should be handled in energy measurements.
+Arne Tarara (Green Coding Solutions) is convinced that the warm-up phase must also be included in the energy measurement.
+Arne argues that these are operations that must be performed at a certain point in time to bring the application to its operating point, thus consuming energy and causing carbon emissions.
+See `discussion with Arne Tarara <https://github.com/green-coding-solutions/green-metrics-tool/discussions/595>`_ for insights.

+However, for a better understanding of the results, it seems useful to have measurement results for the warm-up phase as well as for the actual execution of a scenario and not to mix them together.
+GMT does not support an explicit warm-up phase.
+However, due to the flexibility in the definition of a usage scenario, an additional step can easily be defined in the flow part in ``usage_scenario.yml``, which can be used as a warm-up.

+**Numbers:**

 See the measurements of multiple flows below to see the difference between a *cold* application and a *warm* application.
 To get measurement data for multiple executions, multiple flows within a usage scenario were used.
 | In the scenario with 1 user, the average CPU utilization of the ``backend`` component of the first flow (29.38 %) and the second flow (23.90 %) with 100 executions each is much higher than the subsequent flows (<14 %).
 After the 10. flow the average CPU utilization stays under 10 %.
 | In the scenario with 100 users, only the first flow required a lot of time (reason unknown) and therefore also a lot more energy.
 All the other results were quite similar with a little increase in performance and a little decrease in energy consumption.

-**What to do?**

-Include the warm-up of the application in the measurement as part of the runtime phase as a separate step.

-See `discussion with Arne Tarara <https://github.com/green-coding-berlin/green-metrics-tool/discussions/595>`_ for insights.

 .. collapse:: Measurement of multiple flows (1 user)